CoreCivic: Cibola County Correctional Center

-In 2016, the Federal Bureau of Prisons cancelled their contract with Cibola County Correctional Center in Milan, New Mexico after 16 years of CCA operations.
+In 2016, the Federal Bureau of Prisons cancelled their contract with Cibola County Correctional Center in Milan, New Mexico, after 16 years of CCA operations.
 The facility was under examination for poor medical care and at least three questionable inmate deaths.
 The medical unit was found to be acting out of compliance in 2014 and given several warnings on incidents leading up to the announcement of closure.
 An inmate uprising in 2014 resulted in two top officials being put on leave.

-Also in 2016, new contract with U.S. Immigration and Customs Enforcement re-opened the facility.
-In 2017, a unit was opened for transgender ICE detainees, who have reported inadequate medical care and mistreatment.
-Transgender woman Roxsana Hernández died in ICE custody following her detention at Cibola.
+Also in 2016, a new contract with ICE re-opened the facility.
+In 2017, a unit was opened for transgender ICE detainees.
+In May 2018, Roxsana Hernández, a 33-year-old Honduran transgender woman, died in ICE custody following her detention at Cibola.
+CoreCivic had been told to preserve video evidence related to Hernández's death, but when asked for the footage, they said it had been overwritten and was "no longer available".

-In 2020 it was reported that during 2019, a transgender detainee is reported to have been made to wait thirteen days for medical treatment after complaining of rectal bleeding.
-Additionally, it was later determined that the detainee was HIV positive.
-A Department of Homeland Security official sharply criticized the situation, noting that the lack of action put the detainee "at risk for severe medical complications" and "also exposed other detainees and facility and ICE staff to an infectious and potentially deadly disease."
+In 2019, 29 transgender women detainees wrote a letter citing the inadequate medical care and mistreatment they had received.
+Also in 2019, a transgender detainee was reported to have been made to wait thirteen days for medical treatment after complaining of rectal bleeding.
+Additionally, it was later determined that the detainee was HIV-positive.
+A DHS official sharply criticized the situation, noting that the lack of action put the detainee "at risk for severe medical complications" and "also exposed other detainees and facility and ICE staff to an infectious and potentially deadly disease".

-Death of Alan Hershberger
+Davis Correctional Facility

+The Davis Correctional Facility, which opened in Holdenville, Oklahoma, was operated by CoreCivic as a medium- to maximum-security men's prison from its opening in 1996 until 2023.
+It held 1,600 beds.
+In October 2023, the Oklahoma Department of Corrections (ODOC) took over operations at the facility, which has changed its name to the Allen Gamble Corrections Center and as of 2026, holds more than 1,700 beds.

+Prior to ODOC taking control of the facility, Davis was described as a private prison "plagued by violence and staffing shortages".
+In 2022, 18 people were stabbed — 3 of whom died — at the Davis facility.
+One corrections officer told Oklahoma Watch that he had guarded as many as 240 inmates by himself.

-On July 31, 2022, Correctional Officer Alan Hershberger was killed in the line of duty by an Oklahoma DOC inmate Gregory Thompson at Davis Correctional Facility.
-The incident was described as Hershberger was conducting inmate movement when Thompson used a "homemade weapon" and attacked Hershberger from behind.
-Hershberger had been working with the company since late 2021.
-In addition to his service to Corrections, Hershberger was also a veteran of the U.S. Navy, the Army Reserves, and the Army National Guard.
-Thompson was already serving a sentence for first-degree murder in 2003 and manslaughter involving an inmate in 2009.
+In July 2022, correctional officer Alan Hershberger was assaulted by inmate Gregory Thompson, who attacked him with a "homemade weapon".
+Hershberger, who had been working with the company since late 2021, was a veteran of the U.S. Navy, the Army Reserves, and the Army National Guard.
+Thompson was already serving a life sentence for first-degree murder in 2003 and five years on a manslaughter charge involving the 2009 stabbing death of another inmate.

+Significant violence has continued at the facility even after changing management: 14 inmates have been killed have occurred at the prison between October 2023 and February 2026, the highest homicide rate of any lockdown facility in Oklahoma.